 The name Triphala is derived from the Sanskrit word “tri” meaning 3, and “phala” meaning fruits.
 So essentially, triphala is made up of 3 fruits, bibhitaki, amalaki (commonly amla or Indian Gooseberry), and haritaki.
 Native to India, triphala churan (powder) is widely acclaimed for its purported benefits.

 It may, however, not always be safe to consume tripahal churna as it may pose health risks.
 Moreover, at times triphala is laced with lead and mercury making it a highly toxic supplement for human consumption.
+Taking triphala during pregnancy can prove to be dangerous if you happen to have adulterated triphala powder.

 A powerful combination of dried extracts of 3 fruits with high medicinal values triphala is touted as the greatest of all herbal formulations.
 Triphala also contains 5 of the six tastes that the Indian science of Ayurvedic medicine recognises- namely, sweet, sour, bitter, pungent and astringent.
 Only salty taste is missing from the mixture.